Abdominal Aortic Aneurysm

 Treatment for Abdominal Aortic Aneurysm

-- Endovascular aneurysm repair is a technique that involves small incisions in the groin, through which a graft stent is inserted.
+Endovascular aneurysm repair is a technique that involves two small incisions in the groin, through which a graft stent is inserted.
+Your surgeon uses x-ray guidance to move the graft through the arteries toward the damaged part of the aorta.
+The catheters are then used to place the graft in position.
+Once the graft is in position, the surgeon expands it.
+Metal springs or hooks hold it in place above and below the aneurysm.
 This stent is situated within the aneurysm to preserve blood flow and prevent aneurysm rupture.
 No aortic tissue is removed in this surgical procedure.

 Recovery after Surgery for AAA